Gyoza-Finance/docs/docs/user-docs/usnd-and-earn.md

 ### What is USND's peg mechanism?

-Nerite uses Liquity V2's market-driven monetary policy through user-set interest rates to maintain USND's peg and to dynamically respond to situations where the token is above or below $1.00.
+Gyoza uses Liquity V2's market-driven monetary policy through user-set interest rates to maintain USND's peg and to dynamically respond to situations where the token is above or below $1.00.

 When USND trades above $1, borrowers tend to reduce their rates due to lower redemption risk, making borrowing more and holding USND less attractive.
 This helps correct the price downwards.